tkn-tub/ns3-gym/src/internet/doc/internet-stack.rst

 Internet Node structure
 +++++++++++++++++++++++

-An IPv4-capable Node (an |ns3| Node augmented by aggregation to have one or more IP stacks) has the following internal structure.
+An IP-capable Node (an |ns3| Node augmented by aggregation to have one or more IP stacks) has the following internal structure.

 Layer-3 protocols
 ~~~~~~~~~~~~~~~~~

 At the lowest layer, sitting above the NetDevices, are the "layer 3" protocols,
-including IPv4, IPv6, and ARP.
+including IPv4, IPv6, ARP and so on.
 The class
 :cpp:class:`Ipv4L3Protocol` is an implementation class whose public interface is
 typically class :cpp:class:`Ipv4`, but the
 Ipv4L3Protocol public API is also used internally at present.